rjbultitude/freqi/README.md

 Freqi is configured to work with both [AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition) and [CJS](https://en.wikipedia.org/wiki/CommonJS) applications.

-If you're using [Webpack](http://webpack.github.io/), [Browserify](http://browserify.org/) or some other CJS module loader
+If you're using [Webpack](http://webpack.github.io/) or some other CJS module loader

 import (ES6), like so

 `import freqi from 'freqi'`

-or for CommonJS use
-`var freqi = require('freqi');`
+or for CommonJS loaders (such as [Browserify](http://browserify.org/)) use `var freqi = require('freqi');`

 ## Usage

-*Freqi* provides a pure function, `getFreqs`, which accepts a config object and returns an array of frequencies.
+**Freqi** provides a pure function, `getFreqs`, which accepts a config object and returns an array of frequencies.
 There is one mandatory property: `intervals`, though it is recommended that `startFreq` be set too.

 `intervals` is the set of notes you want to generate frequencies from.
 These intervals can be any integer, positive or negative e.g. `[-5, 0, 7]`.